 Have no fear.
-We’ll help you figure out which career is best for you if you're an introvert or an extrovert based on your traits.
+We’ll help you figure out which career could be best for you based on your personality and traits.

 There are four types of extroverts: sensors, feelers, intuitives, and thinkers.

 Sensor extrovert: Sensor extroverts are highly tuned into their senses.
-Sights, sounds, textures, and tastes create your overall life experience; they inspire and charge you.
+Sights, sounds, textures, and tastes impact your overall life experience; they inspire and charge you.
 You’re likely a more athletic person, partaking in extreme sports or other intense physical endeavors.
 You see people the same way you observe everything else — focusing in on the way they look, smell, and sound.
-You’re about going and doing, as opposed to coffee and conversation.
-The more energy you can be around, the better you feel.
+You feed off of the energy you are around.

 Feeler extroverts: You’re the textbook extrovert.
 You’re at your happiest being around people — and the more, the merrier.
-You are a great communicator, possessing listening and speaking skills in equal amounts.
-You soak in the emotions of others; their happiness and sadness become intermingled with your own feelings.
+You are a great communicator, using listening and speaking skills in equal amounts.
+At times you can feed off of other's emotional energy; their happiness and sadness can become intermingled with your own feelings.
 Positive energy gives you a natural high, and you seek out as many people to chat with as possible.

 Intuitive extroverts: If you were placed on a scale with other extroverts, you’d be leaning more toward introvert status.
 But you’re still an extrovert!
 You enjoy being around other people, including strangers, because you thrive on their energy and like to learn from them.
-Debates and idea bouncing are among your most favorite pastimes.
-However, if you find no one is equally as engaged in the discussion, then you’re just as happy being by your lonesome.
+Debates and idea bouncing are among your favorite pastimes.
+However, if you find no one is equally as engaged in the discussion, then you’re just as happy standing on your own.
 You are also the most likely of all the extroverts to spend an evening talking to just one person who captures your attention at that moment.

 There are four main types of introverts: social, thinking, anxious, and restrained.

 Social introverts: When you think about the typical introvert, a social introvert is who probably comes to mind.
 Social introverts would rather hang out with a tight group of friends than go to a jumping nightclub.
 They may even prefer to stay in and be with nobody at all.
-Social introversion has nothing to do with shyness; it’s more about a personal preference.
-However, you are most likely to develop some of the deepest, most emotionally intimate relationships.
+Social introversion has nothing to do with shyness; it’s more about a personal preference and where someone chooses to allot their energy.
+However, you are most likely to develop some of the deepest, most emotionally intimate relationships with social introverts.

 Thinking introverts: If you’re a thinking introvert, you have a tendency toward self reflection and living in a bit of a fantasy world.
 However, unlike social introverts, you really don’t mind being around a lot of people.
 You probably don’t even pay attention to them—you’re too busy plotting out a novel.
 You’re one of the most creative personality types, full of ideas and innovations because your muse is always in high gear.

-Some of the most famous introverts are Bill Gates, Albert Einstein, Mark Zuckerberg, Elon Musk, and JK Rowling.
+Some of the most famous introverts are: Robin Williams, Albert Einstein, Eleanor Roosevelt, Rosa Parks, and Mahatma Gandhi.